CSSM is now offering video and phone consultations

 Click on the links below to learn about the CSSM team.

 Monique has a special interest in the management and rehabilitation of hypermobility, chronic pain and pelvic dysfunctions.
-She enjoys treating clients of all ages and athletic ability and loves elite athletes, weekend warriors and kids who are honing their skills on the way to elite level performance.
+She enjoys treating clients of all ages and athletic ability, especially elite athletes, weekend warriors and kids who are honing their skills on their way to elite level performance.

-Clinical Pilates is one of Monique secret weapons to help all her clients return to their activities of daily living and return to sport.
+Clinical Pilates is one of Monique’s secret weapons to help all her clients return to their activities of daily living and sport.

-When not working, Monique likes to hone her Pilates skills, spend time with her long fur child Hugo (the dachshund) and continues to work with a Premier league men’s soccer team as a sports trainer and strength and conditioning coach.
+When not working, Monique likes to hone her Pilates skills, spend time with her long fur child Hugo (the dachshund) and watching EPL at 2am with her partner.

 17 years of dance training, 12 years of tennis and 7 years of competitive rock climbing fuelled Kelsey’s interest in sport and associated injuries.
 “I’d always been interested in health and fitness and Myotherapy was a great transition from Personal Training into the treatment and rehabilitation of a lot of the issues I saw in the gym.
 It came with a stronger understanding of the human body.”